Formal power series for asymptotically hyperbolic Bach-flat metrics: Introduction

 \subsection{Four bulk dimensions}

-A major motivation for the present paper is the assertion of Maldacena \cite{Maldacena} that in $n=4$ bulk dimensions one can replace Einstein gravity by classical conformal gravity, by which is meant the variational theory of the action functional \eqref{eq1.2} with suitable asymptotically anti-de Sitter or asymptotically hyperbolic fall-off conditions and other conditions.
+A major motivation for the present paper is the assertion of Maldacena \cite{Maldacena} that in $n=4$ bulk dimensions one can replace Einstein gravity by classical conformal gravity, the variational theory of the action functional \eqref{eq1.2} with suitable asymptotically anti-de Sitter or asymptotically hyperbolic fall-off conditions and other conditions.
 Maldacena's proposal is that the condition $h_x'(0)=0$, together with certain physical considerations, selects only those critical points of this action which are Einstein.
 For another approach, based on Anderson's formula \cite{Anderson1} for renormalized volume but ultimately invoking other considerations as well, see \cite{AO}.

-It seems to us more satisfactory (and obviously more in the spirit of holography) instead to search for well-defined asymptotic conditions which alone can select Einstein metrics, at least when considering Riemannian signature metrics.
-This brings us to our first main result.
+In the spirit of holography, we instead search for well-defined asymptotic conditions which alone can select Einstein metrics, at least when considering Riemannian signature metrics.
+This brings us to our main result.